Foster dog dad, funny car enthusiast and caring uncle is also a born customer service and sales pro.

 Aldo recounts walking out of the smelly employee orientation office on that September 2018 day, and not needing to think too hard about whether to accept the invitation from Liveops.
 Considering all the types of work and call centers Aldo had already worked for, he said this was an easy decision.

-“I love doing customer service and working independently, which is why going to work for Liveops has been the best decision of my life,” Aldo said.
+“I love doing customer service and working independently, which is why going to work with Liveops has been the best decision of my life,” Aldo said.

 Aldo shares how he approaches his Liveops work